KevinAst/feature-router/README.md

       content({app, appState}) {
         // display EateryFilterScreen, when form is active (accomplished by our logic)
         // NOTE: this is done as a priority route, because this screen can be used to
-        //       actually change the view - so we display it regarless of the state of
+        //       actually change the view - so we display it regardless of the state of
         //       the active view
         if (sel.isFormFilterActive(appState)) {
           return <EateryFilterScreen/>;